oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-practice-for-managing-state/rule.md

 ---

-State management is complex and time-consuming.
+​State management is complex and time-consuming.​​​​​

 The redux pattern helps resolve this issue.